-A practice nurse or Aboriginal and Torres Strait Islander health practitioner can assist the medical practitioner in the information collection stage of the health assessment and with providing patients with information about recommended interventions at the direction of the medical practitioner.
+A practice nurse or an Aboriginal and Torres Strait Islander health practitioner or an Aboriginal Health Worker can assist the medical practitioner in the information collection stage of the health assessment and with providing patients with information about recommended interventions at the direction of the medical practitioner.

 Restrictions on providing the MBS Health Assessment for Aboriginal and Torres Strait Islander People

 This health assessment is an annual service.
 The minimum time allowed between services is nine (9) months.
 This allows flexibility for very remote communities, where medical practitioner visits may be less frequent and may make it more difficult to follow a consistent schedule of health assessments.

 MBS Item 715 does not apply for services that are provided by any other Commonwealth or State funded services.
 However, where an exemption under subsection 19(2) of the Health Insurance Act 1973 has been granted to an Aboriginal Community Controlled Health Service or State/Territory Government health clinic, MBS item 715 can be claimed for services provided by medical practitioners salaried by or contracted to, the service or health clinic so long as all requirements of the item are met.